ianrandmckenzie/the_hash_whisperer/README.md

 ```

 ## Usage
-The Hash Whisperer figures out where it needs to go by itself.
-Traversing through arrays, nested hashes, and a bunch of other variables without you needing to travel with it.
-If you want to give it a map (aka explicit instructions where to drill into), great!
-Otherwise, just tell it what you're looking for by providing a single key.

 See [the example data near the bottom of this README](#object-examples) for reference to the objects the code examples are using.